REFINISHING YOUR CANOE

 Thoroughly clean the area to be refinished, removing all sanding dust using acetone or a similar solvent.
 Allow to dry completely.

 Note: do not allow the solvent to come in contact with your decals, or they may smear.
+(You can also remove the old decals with a razor blade and order a new set from us.)

 Use a small (four-inch) 5 mm lint-free roller.
 Avoid foam rollers, which tend to leave air bubbles.
 Apply and roll the varnish over the entire area.
 Be watchful of runs, and re-roll areas that appear to have too much varnish.
 A wide-bottom plastic container, such as a two pound margarine container works well for holding the polyurethane.